Rainyan/userscript-weebkiller/README.md

 [Direct link to the userscript](https://github.com/Rainyan/userscript-weebkiller/raw/main/weebkiller.user.js), which should initiate the installation for most managers.
 If not, copy-paste the code contents to your userscript manager as appropriate.

-Tested on Violentmonkey, but it should probably work on other userscript managers as well.
+Tested with Violentmonkey/Firefox, but it should probably work with other userscript managers/browsers as well.

 ## Example